ganeshprab/oauthHeadersManipulation/README.md

 1. Access to login-required resource-url.
 And the access denied. (if you are not authenticated)
 2. Authenticate through Spring social OAuth2 (facebook, github) and acquire oauth2 access token from social provider.
-3. If authenticated and authorized, generate JWT custom-token.
+3. If authenticated and authorized, generate JWT, custom-token.
 And redirect to the resource-url.
-4. Aduthenticated and authorized through custom-token(JWT) login-process.
+4. Authenticated and authorized through custom-token(JWT) login-process.

+> OAuth2 authentication is only for custom-token(JWT) generation.
+> - OAuth2 authentication run with spring mongo session.

 <br>